 Has a hysterectomy been recommended for you?
-Dr. Kardos is a top-performing gynecological surgeon in the San Franscisco area, specializing in minimally invasive procedures, including the hysterectomy.
+Dr. Kardos is a top-performing gynecological surgeon in the San Francisco area, with over 25 years of experience performing hysterectomy procedures.
 Schedule an appointment to meet with Dr. Kardos today by calling (415) 426-7859 or by filling out our online appointment request form.

 What is a Hysterectomy?

 A hysterectomy is the surgical removal of the uterus in a woman, otherwise known as the womb.
 If you’ve been diagnosed with the associated conditions and told you need a hysterectomy, it is important to explore the alternative treatments for your diagnosis.
 Because it is rarely an emergency surgery, there is usually considerable time to research and explore options for discussions with Dr. Leslie Kardos.